kurtkanaskie/api-design-patterns/multiple-wsdls/README.md

-# design-pattern-proxy-to-multiple-wsdls

-## Proxy to Many WSDLs Design Pattern
+## Design Pattern - Proxy to Multiple WSDLs
 An example API proxy to expose RESTful APIs from multiple WSDL backend endpoints.

 Some enterprise applications, such as SAP, use a micro-services or singular approach to WSDL designs where there is a single WSDL with a single operation.
 Therefore the proxy will need to use multiple WSDLs to create the right context.
 The proxy design pattern is one proxy to many WSDLs: